-One of the participants dropped their barbell from above head height, causing significant damage to the studio floor.
+Charlotte teaches body pump classes at a local health club and a short while ago, one of the participants dropped a barbell from above head height, causing significant damage to the studio floor.
 Thankfully, due to Charlotte being insured with Insure4Sport, her Public Liability insurance covered the participant’s damage.
-The floor was repaired and Charlotte’s classes have continued as normal.

 Charlotte: “I just saw it as a no-brainer to protect myself with Public Liability insurance.
 That way I’m covered if anybody in my class damages equipment or injures themselves.
 I’m not sure what I would have done if I didn’t have my Insure4Sport policy to fall back on.”